Code-Institute-Submissions/school_donations-2/README.md

 - Content: Tested that the graphs show the correct values when loading the data
 - Data binding: Tested that the graphs show the correct values when the data binding is happening.
-- Tour: Tested that the tooltip created with intro.js shows the right content in the right places, it's fully visible even in small screens ### need to test this
+- Tour: Tested that the tooltip created with intro.js shows the right content in the right places, it's fully visible even in small screens - all data steps have been aligned center to achieve that.

 ## Challenges